In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Circuit Hamiltonian derivation

-In this Appendix we provide the derivation of the effective qubit---resonator Hamiltonian given in the text.
-We start from deriving the Lagrangian of the circuit diagram shown in Fig.~\ref{fig:1}.
-The resonator is implemented as a CPW, which can be modeled as a distributed transmission line characterized by inductance per unit length $L^{\text{\ensuremath{\prime}}}$ and capacitance per unit length $C^{\ensuremath{\prime}}$~\citep{Pozar2021}.
-The effective values of $L^{\prime}$ and $C^{\prime}$ are dictated by the geometry of the center conductor and ground planes of the CPW, as well as the dielectric properties of the substrate.
+The resonator is implemented as a CPW, which can be modeled as a distributed transmission line characterized by inductance per unit length $L_{r}$ and capacitance per unit length $C_{r}$~\citep{Pozar2021}.
+The effective values of $L_{r}$ and $C_{r}$ are dictated by the geometry of the center conductor and ground planes of the CPW, as well as the dielectric properties of the substrate.
 These quantities can be estimated using conformal mapping techniques~\citep{Wen2003} or electromagnetic field solvers~.
 The resonant frequency of such a structure is determined by the boundary conditions and the propagation characteristics of electromagnetic waves in the waveguide.
-For typical superconducting CPW resonators fabricated on silicon or sapphire substrates, $L^{\prime}$ and $C^{\prime}$ typically fall in the range of a few hundred ${\rm nH/m}$ and a few hundred ${\rm pF/m}$, respectively, leading to phase velocities on the order of $v_{p}\sim10^{8}\,\mathrm{m/s}$ and resonance frequencies in the microwave regime $(\ensuremath{\omega_{r}/2\pi\sim5-10\,\mathrm{GHz}})$ for physical lengths $\ell\sim1\,\mathrm{cm}$.
+For typical superconducting CPW resonators fabricated on silicon or sapphire substrates, $L_{r}$ and $C_{r}$ typically fall in the range of a few hundred ${\rm nH/m}$ and a few hundred ${\rm pF/m}$, respectively, leading to phase velocities on the order of $v_{p}\sim10^{8}\,\mathrm{m/s}$ and resonance frequencies in the microwave regime $(\ensuremath{\omega_{r}/2\pi\sim5-10\,\mathrm{GHz}})$ for physical lengths $\ell\sim1\,\mathrm{cm}$.

 Let us consider a resonator of length $\ell$ and open boundary conditions at both ends (a $\lambda/2$ resonator).
 The Lagrangian of the uncoupled CPW resonator is given by